Lots of Mac products targeted mostly to developers are getting updates, according to

 Details can be found at the MADE page.

 The first beta-test version of InterMapper for Mac OS X and the traditional classic Mac operating system is out.
 InterMapper 3.0 is a network monitoring and alerting program that watches over the network and the servers connected to it, and notifies the network manager when there are problems.

 The major changes to InterMapper 3.5 include Mac OS X compatibility, custom SNMP probes to allow the testing of new devices, new probes (including Cisco and HTTPS), and various bug fixes.

 InterMapper is available online.

-has released SRTransport 5.0.4, which offers greater stability overall, according to Lowell Schneider.
+Schema Research has released SRTransport 5.0.4, which offers greater stability overall, according to Lowell Schneider.
 Plus, the user interface is improved with greater consistency and with a new “Interactive SQL” feature, and a new data-browsing feature, he added.

 “The driving purpose behind SRTransport is to bring data manipulation capabilities into a user interface, to avoid programming against interfaces such as Oracle’s OCI, Sybase’s CTLIB or to XML and JDBC libraries, etc., yet still take advantage of the features available in those APIs,” Schneider said.